 - Pick a day and a time when you’re feeling okay.
 Don’t force yourself to do it if you’re feeling vulnerable.

 - Tell the person as much or as little about it as you want.
 You’re not obligated to tell everyone everything.

 - Rehearse the conversation in your head before you have it – even if it feels a bit strange!

 - It may be important to tell your employer, in case you need to take time off, but you don’t have to.
 If you do, they’re required by law to keep this information confidential.

-- With mental illness affecting one in five adults (or one in four adolescents), chances are that most people know someone who’s dealing with a similar issue.
+- With mental illness affecting one in five adults (or one in four young people), chances are that most people know someone who’s dealing with a similar issue.

 What can I do now?

 It's not always easy to find the right place to start.
 Our 'What's on your mind?' tool can help you explore what's right for you.What's on your mind?